joshroundy9/PathFinder/README.md

 ## Intro
-This project is a maze builder that if finds any possible solution with the fastest time.
+This project is a maze builder that if finds any possible solution with the fastest time using dijkstra's algorithm.

 ## Instructions
 To edit a tile simply click it to cycle through nonsolid, solid, and finish tiles.